ohmqtt/ohmqtt_python/README.md

 ΩQTT has been implemented to a high standard of test coverage and static analysis, from the beginning.
 It continues to improve.

-### Performance

-Every drop of pure Python performance has been squeezed out of serialization and the event loop.
-You're not using Python because it's fast, but it can't hurt.

 ## Installation

 ΩQTT is published to the Python Package Index.